vitakili/payload-plugins/packages/theme-management/README.md

           name: 'siteName',
           type: 'text',
         },
-        // Theme configuration will be injected here as a tab ],
+        // Theme configuration will be injected here as a tab inside this collection ],
     },
   ],